rupl/chrisruppel.com/blog/_posts/2016-06-08-debug-nonsecure-localhost-with-proxy.md

 Using a network proxy is a great way to accomplish many development tasks, including traffic analysis, <abbr title="Single point of failure">SPOF</abbr> simulation, and throttling.
 This testing use-case is the most simple of all, since nothing is being done to the proxied traffic except the re-routing itself.

+The best part about using a proxy is that it is totally technology-agnostic.
+This solution works for any type of phone testing any type of website.
+There are many browser-specific solutions, but for flexible, reliable testing across _all_ mobile platforms, a proxy is the best method.

 ### Set up the network proxy

 My favorite proxy is [Charles](https://www.charlesproxy.com/), a very comprehensive solution that covers any normal development need.
 If you're looking for a longer list check an older post of mine: [Throttled Thursdays](https://fourkitchens.com/blog/article/throttled-thursdays).